 If the above criteria are filled, then it is wise to contact a quality personal injury solicitor, who can pull together the argument that you are entitled to compensation for what has happened to you.

-When considering making a shoulder injury compensation claim, it is essential that you aren’t put off by what you feel are huge legal bills.
-It is, in fact, entirely possible to put forth a shoulder injury claim without having to pay a penny upfront.
-This way is called no win no fee.
-It involves you and your chosen solicitor signing an agreement called a CFA that comes with the condition that a percentage of your eventual compensation payment goes to your solicitor for their efforts.
-As you cannot give a percentage of £0, if your claim doesn’t result in a compensation payment, then you don’t owe your lawyer anything.
+When considering making a shoulder injury compensation claim, it is essential that you aren’t put off by the cost of hiring legal representation.
+It is, in fact, entirely possible to put forth a shoulder injury claim with a solicitor without having to pay a fee upfront.
+This way is called No Win No Fee.

 The benefits of this type of claim extend beyond the financial.
 You’ll also know that your solicitor will be working hard for your compensation, as they won’t want to lose out on their money.
 You’ll also know that they wouldn’t just take on your claim if it didn’t have a good chance of success.